How to lose 30 pounds in a month and keep it off for good!

 Be sure that you are fueling appropriately for whatever form of exercise you are doing.

-Consuming too little and exercising too much can lead to muscle loss and nutrient deficiencies.
+Consuming too little and exercising too much can lead to muscle loss.
+When persisted, it can also lead to nutrient deficiencies.

-Fat loss can only be accomplished if you are still providing adequate fuel to sustain your exercise routine.
+Fat loss can only happen if you are still providing adequate fuel to sustain your exercise routine.

 Here are some other things you can add to your routine that will help you to safely lose those thirty pounds.